BracketSpace/Notification/readme.txt

 * Administrator – takes an email from General Settings page
 * User – takes an email from WordPress user profile
 * Role – notify all Users having selected role at once
-* Custom - email addresses specified by custom coding in your theme or plugin

 = DEFAULT TRIGGERS =